Extra-Chill/.github/profile/README.md

 # Extra Chill

-A comprehensive WordPress development ecosystem supporting a vibrant music community platform.
+A WordPress development ecosystem supporting Extra Chill, an independent music platform.

 ## About